klaaspieter/Inspiration/quotes.md

 > Every animation is a trade-off between providing context and your users productivity.
 > - Me

+> Because it is the rewards of the process that will keep you energized and moving forward
+> - Kim Scott — Radical Candor

 ## Life

 > The old has to die for the new to prosper — Steve Jobs